robotslacker/slackerdb/README.md

 # The location where the log file is saved
 # CONSOLE means output to the console, and others mean output to a file
-# Multiple logs can be output at the same time, separated by commas, for example, console, logs/xx.log
+# Multiple logs can be output at the same time, separated by commas, for example, “console, logs/xx.log”
 log=CONSOLE,logs/slackerdb.log

 # Log level